s-fletcher/carly-blog/src/blog-posts/2020-Top-Songs-of-the-Year.md

 As I asked my friends what their favorite song of the year was, I thought to myself “Well, what were MY favorite songs?”
 To be honest, I can never think of my favorite song when put on the spot, and even scrolling through my Spotify it is impossible to pick just one.
 So, I am going to make a little 8 song overview of the best tunes I have had on repeat, getting me through 2020.

 1. Double Negative by Dominic Fike

 If you want an upbeat song to dance around to, this is it!

 2. Cabin Fever by Jaden

 Sam showed me Jaden Smith, and I have to admit that I like every. single. song. on his new album CTV3.

-3. Level of Concern (live from outside) by Twenty One Pilots I have been a fan of them for a while and this is a song that they created in quarantine and it is so fun.
+3. Level of Concern (live from outside) by Twenty One Pilots

+I have been a fan of them for a while and this is a song that they created in quarantine and it is so fun.

 4. Face to Face by Rex Orange County

 This is another fun, bubbly song that is good to dance around to.

 5. Awake My Soul by Hillsong Worship

 My favorite worship song at the moment- our God is so great y’all!

 6. Bummerland by ARJ

 Another great song that came out of quarantine, but real talk, I love anything that AJR puts out!

 7. Ilomilo by Billie Eilish

-Everyone knows Billie nowadays, but this is a total underplayed and underappreciated song by her.
+Everyone knows Billie Eilish nowadays, but this is a total underplayed and underappreciated song by her.

 8. Alaska by Maggie Rogers

 I had first heard someone sing this song on The Voice and fell in love with the melody and falsetto voice parts.